Yleisnero/six-player-ludo/README.md

-# Six Player Ludo simulation
+# Six Player Ludo Simulation
 How long does it take to finish one game of Ludo with 6 players?